neolit123/ta-gen/README.md

 ### Requirements

-- recent AIR SDK
+- a recent AIR SDK
-- mxmlc and adl in PATH
+- 'mxmlc' and 'adl' in PATH

+for some reason the much faster PNGEncoder2 only works with AIR SDK v17. for older AIR runtimes the PNGEncoder from Adobe will be used automatically.

 ### Building